Leodelson/Global-Terrorism-Analysis/README.md

 # Global Terrorism Analysis

-# Narrative and Insights

-Key Findings from the Analysis

 # Project Title: Global Terrorism Trends

 The data reveals significant fluctuations in the number of terrorist attacks over the years.